- Home

 An online theology degree focuses on the study of Scripture, doctrine, and ministry practices through a flexible online format.
 It can help you explore how biblical and theological concepts are understood and applied in a variety of ministry and academic settings.

-How does an online Seminary work?
+How does an online seminary work?

 An online seminary delivers coursework through a digital platform, allowing you to access lectures, assignments, and discussions remotely.
 This format can provide structure while offering flexibility for those balancing work, ministry, or family responsibilities.